paramaggarwal/blog/content/reposting-one-of-my-old-posts-to-clarify-the-common-misconception-people-have-about-people-who-18a10d71df63/index.md

 ---
-title: ""
+title: ''
-description: "Reposting one of my old posts to clarify the common misconception people have about people who believe in minimalism.
-Minimalist people don’t give up worldly desires or become saints or go to the…"
+description: 'Reposting one of my old posts to clarify the common misconception people have about people who believe in minimalism.
+Minimalist people don’t give up worldly desires or become saints or go to the…'
-date: "2016-02-17T16:48:15.639Z"
+date: '2016-02-17T16:48:15.639Z'
 categories:
   - Minimalism
   - Life Lessons
   - Self Improvement